trevorstam/seattle-javascript-401d27/01-node-ecosystem/lab/README.md

 #### Arithmetic Module Tests
-* Use the faker module to randomize input
 * Test each method for proper use (invoked with number arguments)
 * Test each method for improper use (invoked with one or more non-number arguments)

 ### Stretch Goals
+* Refactor the arithmetic module to use the faker module to randomize input
 * Refactor the arithmetic module to support multiply and divide (be careful to not divide by zero!)
 * Refactor the arithmetic module to allow for an array of params so that you can do deeper calculations